jorgesoft/jorgesilva-pro-v2/content/blog/this-site/index.md

 ├── style.css
 └── normalize.css
 ```
 The components directory is to have reusable React components.
 You can see the bio.js component at the end of each blog post.
-Pages is cool; whatever file you have there will be a static page.
+Pages directory is cool; whatever file you have there will be a static page.
 For example, blog is jorgesilva.pro/blog, index.js is the home page, and 404.js is the page that loads for 404 errors.
-Templates has templates for “dynamic” pages; blog-post.js is the template that will load for each blog entry that I have, which also works in a very cool way.
+The templates directory has templates for “dynamic” pages; blog-post.js is the template that will load for each blog entry that I have, which also works in a very cool way.

 ### How the blog feature works